george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 149: May 17 2019

+**Today's Progress**: Implementing pipelines for classification and regression models with that finished with the Supervised Learning with scikit-learning datacamp course, was a lot of fun, looking forward to continue with more ML courses @datacamp

 ## Day 148: May 16 2019

 **Today's Progress**: Learning about data imputation with imputers, creating a simple pipelines in sklearn, data standarization by centering and scaling to improve model performance.